kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

 ### 3. Create your own edge infrastructure (edge clusters) - Bring Your Own Cluster (BYOC)

 Create your edge cluster or bring your own k8s edge cluster.
-In this example, we will use [kind](https://kind.sigs.k8s.io/) to create an edge cluster that we name “florin”:
+In this example, we use [kind](https://kind.sigs.k8s.io/) to create an edge cluster that we name “florin”:

 ```shell
     kind create cluster --name florin